phax/phoss-directory/README.md

 # News and noteworthy

 * v0.6.2 - work in progress
+  * If more hits are present than visible, it is displayed on the UI
 * v0.6.1 - 2018-06-04
   * Avoid potential exception on invalid input parameters
   * Updated to Jersey 2.27